rt2zz/react-mixin-decorator/README.md

 import React from 'react';
 import MixinDecorator from 'react-mixin-decorator';

-export default function SomeDecorator (component) {
+export default function SomeDecorator (defaultProps) {
-  return MixinDecorator(mixin, {...});
+  return MixinDecorator('UsesSomeDecorator', mixin, defaultProps);
   // Creates and returns a higher-order component based on the mixin's methods.
-  // Second argument is optional and will be passed to the component as props.
+  // Third argument is optional and will become the higher-order
+  // component's defaultProps, eventually transferred to the decorated
-  // Any functions will be bound to the higher-order component.
+  // component, along with its state.
+Any functions will be bound to the
+  // higher-order component.
 }

 export const mixin = {